-Name & Qualifications Age Experience Gregor Partington Ph.D, MAusIMM Executive Director 52 Dr Gregor Partington is another founding director of Auzex and is also the Managing Director of his own company, Kenex Knowledge Systems Ltd, based in New Zealand and Western Australia, focusing on creating business opportunities in the spatial world.
-Greg has 28 years experience in the exploration industry in Australia, Pacific Islands and Melanesia where he worked as the exploration manager for Northern Gold and General Manager, exploration for Ross Mining NL.
-He also has seven years experience in developing earth science GIS databases, recently developing and managing the Epithermal and Mesothermal Gold Projects for Crown Minerals (a division of the New Zealand Ministry of Economic Development) and the Institute of Geological and Nuclear Sciences in New Zealand.
+Name & Qualifications Age Experience Gregor Partington Ph.D, MAusIMM Executive Director 53 Dr Gregor Partington is another founding director of Auzex and is also the Managing Director of his own company, Kenex Knowledge Systems Ltd, based in New Zealand and Western Australia, focusing on creating business opportunities in the spatial world.
+Greg has 30 years experience in the exploration industry in Australia, Pacific Islands and Melanesia where he worked as the exploration manager for Northern Gold and General Manager, exploration for Ross Mining NL.
+He also has eleven years experience in developing earth science GIS databases for use in exploration targeting and resource development.
 Greg has expertise in mineral exploration, structural geology, database development and management, spatial analysis of data using Geographic Information Systems (GIS), and business management.
 He has focussed on gold exploration, but has experience in tin-tantalum deposits and platinum exploration.
 Paul Frederiks B.Bus.
-(Acc), FCPA, FCIS, FAICD 49 Paul Frederiks has extensive experience in public company financial and secretarial management with more than 27 years experience in the Australian resources sector.
+(Acc), FCPA, FCIS, FAICD 50 Paul Frederiks has extensive experience in public company financial and secretarial management with more than 28 years experience in the Australian resources sector.
 Non-executive Director and Company Secretary He held the position of Company Secretary and Chief Financial Officer of Ross Mining NL for over eight years until 2000.
 He also has expertise in ASX listed public company reporting, financial modelling and forecasting, treasury management and hedging, project financing and corporate governance.
 Paul established his own consultancy in 2000 providing company financial and secretarial services to both listed and unlisted public companies.
 He was Company Secretary of Billabong International Limited from 2000 to 2004 and assisted Billabong in its successful float on the Australian Securities Exchange in August 2000.
-He is currently Company Secretary of the listed company Geodynamics Limited, a non-executive Director of the listed company China Steel Australia Limited (from December 2007) and a non-executive director of GE Aviation Systems Australia Pty Ltd.
+He is currently Company Secretary of the listed company Geodynamics Limited.
+He was formerly a non-executive Director of the listed company China Steel Australia Limited (from December 2007 to February 2011).